 Life Cycle

-How does Devengo’s Holder Verification API work?
+How does Devengo’s Account Holder Verification API work?

 When you want to guarantee the owner of a bank account there are a variety of ways to verify.
 At Devengo, we provide a simple process where you’re able to ensure ownership of it.